ur-tcs/programming-2-ex-2/README.md

 Since `approxPi` should play the role of a static variable in Java, we put it into a companion object for our class `Circle`.
 That is, we create an object with the same name like the class and define a variable `approxPi` in it.

-To be precise your companion object should look something like this:
+To be precise, your companion object could look something like this:
 ```scala
 object Circle {
   val approxPi = ???